Amendments & annual reports

 Amendments to Project and Program Applications

 The MSPGH HEAG Administrator will notify researchers when HEAG has recommended an amendment for approval.
 The HEAG administrator will notify the HESC of this recommended approval.
 Once the HESC review is complete, researchers will be contacted by the HESC regarding the outcome.
-After approval is recommended by HEAG, enquiries should be directed to the HESC.

 This help sheet provides more detailed information on the Themis amendment process:

 The National Health and Medical Research Council National Statement on Ethical Conduct in Human Research (2007) requires Human Research Ethics Committees to monitor all research projects which have received ethics approval.
 This is to ensure that work is being undertaken in accordance with the approved protocol and that the rights and interests of those who have consented to take part as participants are protected.
 As part of the monitoring process, University researchers are to provide an annual report on projects for which they have ethics approval.

 Human ethics annual reports are required for all research projects regardless of whether they are completed within the year of approval or whether they continue beyond that year.

 Annual reports are now available to be submitted on-line via Themis Research Self Service - access via THEMIS and follow the prompts.